 County of San Diego SUD providers are required to establish, maintain, and update as needed, the individual client record for each client admitted to treatment and receiving services per Title 9, Chapter 11, and 42 CFR laws, regulations, guidelines, and professional standards.
+In addition, all providers must follow clinical documentation standards as outlined in BHIN-23-068.
 All clinical documentation must be credible and complete and is protected by HIPAA and 42 CFR Part 2.
 It encompasses every aspect of clinical care to include initial assessments, progress notes, and all additional relevant encounters that occur outside of established appointments.